-In 1975 the Education for All Handicapped Children Act (P.L.94-142) was created which mandated free, appropriate public education in the least restrictive environment.
+In 1975 the Education for All Handicapped* Children Act (P.L.94-142) was created which mandated free, appropriate public education in the least restrictive environment.
 Individualized Education Programs (IEPs) were also mandated with special education and related services designed to meet the unique individual needs of each child.
 This was the most landmark special education law enacted up until this point since it was for all children and youth with disabilities.

 Public Law 94-142 was basically a state grant program which contained specific requirements that the states had to follow in order to receive federal funds.